HurlesGroupSanger/indelible/README.md

 * `--i` : path to the input file (output of score command after running the blast command).
 * `--o` : path to output the annotated file.
-* `--d` : path to the indelible frequency database.
-A default frequency database from the Deciphering Developmental Disorders WES data is availible at `./Indelible/data/indelible_db_10k.bed`.
+* `--d` : path to the InDelible frequency database.
+A default frequency database from the Deciphering Developmental Disorders WES data is availible at `./InDelible/data/InDelible_db_10k.bed`.

 ```
-./indelible.py annotate --i test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts.scored --o test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts.scored.annotated --d data/indelible_db_10k.bed
+./indelible.py annotate --i test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts.scored --o test_data/DDD_MAIN5194229_Xchrom_subset_sorted.bam.counts.scored.annotated --d data/InDelible_db_10k.bed
 ```

 #### 6. Denovo

 One can then look for *de novo* mutation events using the **denovo** command:

 ***Note***: If maternal and/or paternal bam files are not supplied, *denovo* filtering will not be performed.
 This behaviour is intended to format non-trio data identically to trio data.
-If one of maternal **or** paternal bam is provided, Indelible will count coverage within that sample.
+If one of maternal **or** paternal bam is provided, InDelible will count coverage within that sample.

 * `--c` : path to scored/annotated calls in the proband.
 * `--m` : path to maternal CRAM/BAM file. [optional]